mehulagg/gitlab/doc/user/clusters/agent/index.md

 GitLab plans to [include the Agent](https://gitlab.com/gitlab-org/gitlab/-/issues/223060) in the official Linux Package.

+NOTE: **Note:**
+GitLab is working towards adding the Agent server on GitLab.com.
+Please check back for its availability.

 When installing or upgrading the GitLab Helm chart, consider the following Helm 2 example.
 (If you're using Helm 3, you must modify this example.)
 You must set `global.kas.enabled=true` for the Agent to be properly installed and configured: